Investigating Forecasting Models for Pandemic Infections Using Heterogeneous Data Sources: A 2-year Study with COVID-19: Introduction

 A pandemic is defined by the World Health Organisation (WHO) as an exceptional occurrence that poses a public health risk to other nations due to the international spread of a disease and may necessitate a coordinated global response \cite{who2019}.
 This definition highlights the severity and global impact of pandemics, which have historically posed significant challenges to public health and economic stability.
 Evidence suggests that the frequency of pandemics has increased in recent decades \cite{jones2008global}, necessitating more robust monitoring and forecasting mechanisms.

-Emerging in December 2019, COVID-19 rapidly became one of the most disruptive health crises in modern history \cite{coronaviridae2020species}.
+COVID-19 became one of the most disruptive health crises in modern history \cite{coronaviridae2020species}.
 The virus spread rapidly across the globe, overwhelming healthcare systems and leading to an unprecedented number of infections, hospitalisations, and fatalities.
 Beyond health, it caused severe economic and social disruptions.
-Governments worldwide have implemented various non-pharmaceutical interventions, such as lockdowns, social distancing, and travel restrictions, to contain the spread.
+Governments worldwide have implemented non-pharmaceutical interventions, such as lockdowns, and social distancing, to contain the spread.
 These measures, while effective in controlling transmission, have also created major challenges for economic stability and public well-being.

 On May 5, 2023, the WHO declared that COVID-19 was no longer a global health emergency, marking a significant shift in the pandemic’s trajectory \cite{who2023}.
 However, COVID-19’s impact remains substantial, and its legacy continues to influence global public health strategies.
 Since its onset, an unprecedented amount of data has been collected from diverse sources.
 The wealth of information gathered during the COVID-19 pandemic presents an opportunity to enhance our understanding of infectious disease forecasting.
 These data provide valuable insights into disease dynamics, transmission patterns, and intervention effectiveness.
 Lessons learned from COVID-19 can be leveraged to develop more accurate predictive models, which can be critical in managing future outbreaks.
 By refining forecasting methods and improving preparedness strategies, researchers and policymakers can ensure a more effective response to emerging health threats, ultimately reducing the social and economic toll of future pandemics.